 Our work also fits closely with the expressed aims of the Leicester Adult Social Care Commissioning Strategy (2015) to:

 “Support people’s independence through ‘simple’ services rather than waiting until people hit a crisis point.”

-Our overall long term strategic aim is to work with our partners to develop The Bridge into a ‘hub’ centre where local agencies can deliver their services in an accessible, welcoming and non-judgmental environment.
+Our overall long term strategic aim is to work with our partners to develop The Bridge Homelessness to Hope into a ‘hub’ centre where local agencies can deliver their services in an accessible, welcoming and non-judgemental environment.

 The Bridge – Homelessness to Hope is an outreach to the lost and lonely of Leicester, to the homeless, and to those who just have nowhere to go and no one to turn to.
 Watch our short video where Kath describes what we do.

 History of The Bridge – Homelessness to Hope

 In 2008, the Salvation Army stopped its soup run in the city to move to South Wigston.
 A few people who volunteered on the soup run realised that there was still a need for support in the city and so made arrangements to serve food and offer clothes from a base at Bishop Street Methodist Church.
 The service ran on Thursday evenings and Sunday afternoons and the number of regular volunteers increased to 11.
 In 2009, The Bridge Homelessness to Hope was registered as a charity with several Trustees, including founding trustee’s Keith and Kath Lawson-West, and Steve Owen, who is still a Trustee today.